devonfw-tutorials/tutorial-compiler/runners/katacoda/templates/runClientNg.md

 `<% if(useDevonCommand){ %>devon<% } %> ng serve --host 0.0.0.0 --disable-host-check`{{execute T<%= terminalId; %> <% if (interrupt) { %>interrupt<% } %>}}

-For your local projects you wouldn't add '--host 0.0.0.0' and '--disable-host-check' to the ng-command.
+For your local projects you wouldn't add '--host 0.0.0.0' and '--disable-host-check' to the ng command.

 <%= textAfter; %>